Breaking the Metric Voting Distortion Barrier: Two Rules that Complement Maximal Lotteries

-The proof is similar in structure to the proof of \Cref{thm:rcb-ub}.
-The key difference is that rather than using the same candidate $k_v$ which satisfies the properties \ref{enum:1}, \ref{enum:2}, \ref{enum:3}, we will have one candidate $k_v$ which satisfies properties \ref{enum:1} and \ref{enum:3} and another candidate $k^*$ that satisfies properties \ref{enum:1} and \ref{enum:2}.
-The advantage is that in the later case, we have the same candidate $k^*$ for \emph{all} voters $v$, which will allow us to get a stronger lower bound on $R$.
+The key difference is that rather than using the same candidate $k_v$ which satisfies the properties \ref{enum':1}, \ref{enum':2}, \ref{enum':3}, we will have one candidate $k_v$ which satisfies properties \ref{enum':1} and \ref{enum':3} and another candidate $k^*$ that satisfies properties \ref{enum':1} and \ref{enum':2}.
+The advantage is that in the {latter} case, we have the same candidate $k^*$ for \emph{all} voters $v$, which will allow us to get a stronger lower bound on $R$.
 However, having different candidates for the two cases makes the argument a little more complicated.

-\begin{proof}[Proof of \Cref{thm:radius-ub}] Once again, let $j_v$ be the candidate that is output when $v$ is the randomly chosen voter.
-Let's assume that $j_v \neq i^*$, otherwise the rule picks the best candidate and all of the bounds will only be improved.
-Then since $j_v \in U$ it must be the case that $i^*$ \emph{does not} cover $j_v$.
+\begin{proof}[Proof of \Cref{thm:radius-ub}] Once again, let $j_v$ be the candidate that is output when $v$ is the randomly chosen voter. {Let us} assume that $j_v \neq i^*${;} otherwise the rule picks the best candidate and all of the bounds will only be improved.
+Then since $j_v \in U${,} it must be the case that $i^*$ \emph{does not} cover $j_v$.
 Unpacking the definition, this means that either \begin{enumerate}[label=(\alph*)] \item $s_{i^*\cg j_v} < \beta$, or

 \item there exists some $k$ such that $s_{k \cg i^*} \geq \beta$ but $s_{k \cg j_v} < \beta$. \end{enumerate}